Canadian High School Explorer

 - aged 15 or 16 years / Ready to enter Grade 10 or 11

 - seeking to study for the full school year (10 months, September-June) or a semester (5 months, September-January OR February-June) - short term not available

 - prepared to remain in Canada for the full duration of your program

 - seeking an English-language placement (French placements not available)

-- a good student with 70% or higher average and no specific course requests (other than covalidation needs)
+- a good student with 70% or higher average and no specific course requests (other than covalidation needs - extra fees may apply)

 - at an intermediate+ English proficiency level (recommended CEFR B1+) and can easily integrate into high school classes without need for English language support

 - in good health with no allergies or other needs that could seriously affect your homestay placement

 - open-minded about your host family, knowing that they will be ready to welcome you into their home regardless of their cultural origin or family composition

 - open to being placed in any of the communities as selected by CISS for this program